aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 * codeBucket (Optional): "Name of the S3 bucket containing the code.
 Default is `sagemaker-sample-files` (public S3 bucket)"
 * pathToLayerCode (Optional): "Path within codeBucket where the layer code is.
 Default is a location to public S3 bucket `sagemaker-sample-files`."
 * pathToLambdaCode (Optional): "Path within codeBucket where the lambda code is.
 Default is a location to public S3 bucket `sagemaker-sample-files`."
+* snowflakeResourceSuffix (Optional): "Suffix for resources created in Snowflake.
+This suffix will be added to all function names created in the database schema."

 ## Create the stack via the CLI